High-contrast random systems of PDEs: homogenisation and spectral theory: Statement of the problem

 \begin{remark} Our setting can be generalised in a straightforward manner to cover the following. \begin{enumerate}[(i)] \item One can consider operators acting on sections of more general trivial vector bundles $[L^2(\R^d)]^{m}$, $m\in \mathbb{N}$.
 When $m=1$, one recovers the scalar theory.

-\item The coefficients $\C_0$ and $\C_1$ can be allowed to depend on $\omega$, provided the ellipticity constant in \eqref{ellipticity} is uniform in $\omega$.
+\item The coefficients $\C_0$ and $\C_1$ can be allowed to depend on $\omega$, provided the ellipticity constant in \eqref{ellipticity} is uniform in $\omega$, and $\C_0$, $\C_1$ are uniformly bounded as functions of $\omega$.

-\item Throughout the paper, we set the material density to be equal 1, for simplicity.
-Studying the problem at hand in the presence of material density can be done analogously. \end{enumerate} Upgrading our results so as to encompass (i)--(iii) only involves minor adjustments to the proofs.
+\item Throughout the paper, we set the material density which would normally appear in a model of linear elasticity (see Remark~\ref{remark linear elasticity}) to be equal 1, for simplicity.
+Studying the problem at hand with a more general material density can be done analogously. \end{enumerate} Upgrading our results so as to encompass (i)--(iii) only involves minor adjustments to the proofs.
 However, we carry out our arguments in the slightly more restrictive setting set out above for the sake of clarity, to avoid inessential technical details. \end{remark}